PrincetonUniversity/compcomp/README.md

 ### Extraction and Builtin Support

 The extracted version of the compiler is `driver/CompositionalCompiler.v`.
-Since `CompositionalCompiler.v` does not yet enable inlining, this version of the executable doesn't currently support inlined CompCert intrinsics such as `__builtin_bswap` (we plan to add support for inlining and builtins in the near future).
+This version of the executable doesn't yet support certain CompCert intrinsics such as `__builtin_bswap` (we plan to add support builtins in the near future).
 On the other hand, the proofs deal fully with both compiler builtins and other intrinsics such as 64-bit helper functions.

 ## Files